Online Metal Glossary

 A forging worked between flat or simply shaped dies by repeated strokes or blows and manipulation of the piece.

-see "Forging, Draftless."
+See "Forging, Draftless."

 A forging produced to tolerances closer than standard.